 It’s important to have an onboarding program that makes life easier and sets the tone for the new hire’s experience.
 Whether you're looking to add or update your existing onboarding system, make sure you're prepared when you begin your search.

 Below is a list of features to consider when choosing a paperless onboarding solution:

-It’s easier to house all of your tools in one place, which is why finding a single, unified system is powerful.
+It’s easier to house all of your tools in one place, which is why finding a single, unified talent management system is powerful.
 You won’t have to worry about integrations and transferring data.
-Ideally, the best onboarding software is the one that solves your specific company needs.
+Ideally, the best new employee onboarding software is the one that solves your specific company needs.

 Quality Onboarding Solutions

 Onboarding sets the tone for new employees.
 Identifying a clear plan for new hires will help with retention and improve performance.
 Find a solution that streamlines your processes, organizes your documents, improves retention, and makes life easier for all involved.

 - Performance-Based Training = Higher Engagement & Improved Employee Behavior

 - How HR Teams Are Improving Their Onboarding in 2019 [Infographic]

 - Must-Read Articles to Reinvigorate Your Onboarding Experience

 - What is Onboarding Software and How Does it Work?